The Symbolism of Windows and Doors Portals of Consciousness

 Intuition is the ability to gain knowledge without proof or evidence.
 Intuition is insight without the use of reasoning.
 We don’t know where the answers come from; they just arrive.
 Different writers give the word intuition different meanings.
 It ranges from mystical insight to unconscious pattern recognition.

 Once you’ve opened the first window, you are ready to cultivate your intuition to encourage its growth.
 It involves learning to focus on the power of your intention.
 Your mind is like a garden.
 To get the flowers you want, you must tend the soil.
-Then plant the right seeds, water, and weed.
+Then, plant the right seeds, water, and weed.

 Emotion

 Our emotions are the fuel of our mental processes.
 Within the symbolism of windows and doors, emotion is what enables us to open and move through.
-Emotional turmoil is the link behind most popular love songs.
+Emotional turmoil is the link behind the most popular love songs.
 A broken heart exposes the link between emotion, mind, and body.
 Losing a loved one or anything you love is like severing your soul.

 Emotions are the final ingredient and, when used correctly, will empower us to do good.
 Emotional regulation (3) is a skill that can be used to gain and maintain emotional equilibrium.